Cantor benjamin matis

 After retiring from Boeing, he started his own proposal writing consultancy.
 He has a B.A. in English-Writing, an M.A. in Human Resources Development, and has served on the faculty of the Air Force’s Air Command and Staff College, the USAF’s mid-career leadership school for field grade officers.
 Scott has also served on the board of Big Brothers and Sisters of Sedgwick County, the board of The Independent School, is currently serving a second term as President of Congregation Emanu El, volunteers with the local International Rescue Committee, and helps the Read to Succeed program.

 He is married to Tammy, a retired estate attorney, and has a daughter attending college.
-Their family has one beloved rescue dog and two lazy cats.
+Their family has one beloved rescue dog and a crazy cat.
 His hobbies include fitness (“yeah, fit’ness pizza in my mouth”), reading history, automobilia, and gadgets.

 WJCC Administrative Assistant